VerticalRelevance/Monolith-to-Microservices-Foundation-Blueprint/README.md

 ```

 # Deploy the Writeback Function
+This implements the strangler fig pattern utilizing DynamoDB streams

 ![Monolith with Microservice and Writeback Diagram](diagrams/monolith_with_microservice_and_writeback.png)

 * `make deploy-all` - This will deploy the writeback Lambda function that will automatically update the monolith database when the DynmaoDB Table is updated.